Zijie-Lei/Application_Tracker_Agent/README.md

 ## Initiative

-This project aims to simplify job application management by leveraging a Local Large Language Model (LLM) to automate email analysis and track application progress.
+This project aims to simplify job application management by leveraging a Local or API-powered Large Language Model (LLM) to automate email analysis and track application progress.

 ## What It Does